mrismanaziz/Reforestation/README.md

-## Why does Superman get invited to dinners?
-Because he is a Supperhero.
+## Why did the burglar hang his mugshot on the wall?
+To prove that he was framed!